Category filters can help you narrow down search results

 How to extend conditions

-You are able to extend conditions with additional checks by using the Advanced tab inside the Condition editing form.
+You can extend conditions with additional checks by using the Advanced tab inside the Condition editing form.
 Extending a condition means giving it more/other triggers to actually initiate.
 For example, you can run additional checks to monitor the SLA field and/or Subcategory field with personalized warnings and critical timers.

 - Open an existing condition from the list by clicking on the condition itself.